onem2m-iril1/Middle-Node_v01/README.md

 * TCP
 * TLS over TCP using Certificate
-* TLS over TCP using Pre Shared key
+* TLS over TCP using Pre-Shared key

 This can be done by commenting or uncommenting the macros defined in MQTT_func.h file